liangwenke/jquerymobile-rails/README.md

 # jQueryMobile-rails

 jQueryMobile!
 For Rails!
-So Greate.
+So Great.

 ### Description